datatrail-jhu/10_dsjob/scripts/03_website_script.md

 In that same directory, open talks dot md.
 Set active equals false and save your changes.

 In that same directory, open teaching dot md.
 Set active equals false and save your changes.

+Finally, in that same directory, open experience dot md.
+Set active equals false and save your changes.
 Now, when you preview your website and scroll through your homepage, these sections will have been removed.

 We opted not to turn off the posts section of your website.
 Now, we won't specify in this course what to specifically include in this section, but we will encourage you to write blog posts and include them in this section.
 For now, we'll delete the posts that are already in there, since they're not your blog posts and show you how to write blog posts in the future.

 Navigate to the directory highlighted here.
-In this directory, you'll se a few files.
-One of them will be getting dash started dot md If you were to open this file, you'd see all the contents used to write that "Getting Started" post currently on your website.
+In this directory, you'll see an index dot md file.
+If you were to open this file, you'd see all the contents used to write that "Getting Started" post currently on your website.

-While there's lots of helpful information in this post, you didn't write it, so you'll want to delete this file.
-Another file in there will be 20 15 dash 0 7 dash 2 3 dash r dash markdown dot R m d.
+While there's lots of helpful information in this post, you didn't write it, so you'll want to delete this entire directory.
+Another file in your post directory will be 20 15 dash 0 7 dash 2 3 dash r dash markdown dot R m d.
 This will contain the text we included at the beginning of the lesson in the "Edit" box.
 You can leave this file for now.
 There will be time to edit and write new posts later!

 After these changes are saved, your Recent Posts section of your website should look like this: